Setting up embed infrastructure

 -

 Concatenate the properties, delimited by a newline character in the exact order enumerated below.
-Note they are in alphabetical order, with the exception of the leading login URL:
+Note: The properties are in alphabetical order, with the exception of the leading login URL:

 - login URL